Music for Health & Wellbeing

 Music prompts all sorts of reminiscence about time, place, work and relationships, and I select each piece of music on the basis of response and comment to the previous ones.
 This means that the session is led by the clients and responds immediately to them, unlike a CD, television or radio 'on in the background'.

 Music promotes movement, alertness and communication.
-Clinical and care staff comment that patients are more inclined to undertake their recommended sedentary exercise, be more mobile, and show improved posture when music, social interaction and humour are present in the session.
-They tell me that these effects last beyond the end of the session itself.
+Clinical and care staff comment that patients are more inclined to undertake their recommended exercise, be more mobile, and show improved posture and engagement when music, social interaction and humour are present in the session.
+They tell me that these effects last beyond the end of the session itself and provide welcome conversation material.

-Music for Health & Wellbeing clients have included Patient Experience Enhancement to Birmingham Community Healthcare NHS Trust Charity, visiting Birmingham Dental Hospital, Sutton Coldfield Cottage Hospital, Good Hope Hospital, Perry Trees and Anne Marie Howes intermediate care centres, West Heath Hospital (rehabilitation, dementia friendly and palliative care wards), Moseley Hall Hospital (complex care and brain injury rehabilitation wards), and a residential centre for adults with profound disabilities.
+Music for Health & Wellbeing clients have included the Patient Experience Enhancement service at Birmingham Community Health Care NHS Trust, funded by BCHC Charity, visiting Birmingham Dental Hospital, Sutton Coldfield Cottage Hospital, Good Hope Hospital, Perry Trees and Anne Marie Howes intermediate care centres, West Heath Hospital (rehabilitation, dementia friendly and palliative care wards), Moseley Hall Hospital (complex care and brain injury rehabilitation wards), and a residential centre for adults with profound disabilities.